 Next are popsicles.
 The least healthy ones are made with high fructose corn syrup, artificial colors and artificial flavors.
 Slightly better are the fruit juice sweetened kinds, but keep in mind that they’re made with concentrated fruit juice so as to maximize the sugar content.
 Better still are homemade popsicles made with just plain juice, though they still have a decent amount of sugar.
 If you want a sugar-free version, I’ve come up with a good recipe that we make at home:

 Brew several cups of fruity herbal tea.
 I like to use Lemon Zinger or Red Zinger (Celestial Seasonings) though there are many other options.
 Then add some lemon juice and stevia powder until it tastes right and freeze it using popsicle forms (or an ice cube tray with foil or plastic wrap over it and tooth picks poked through).
 I you really dislike stevia (first, I’d encourage you to try a few different kinds, including both a powdered one and a liquid one), a second healthier option is xylitol crystals, a plant-derived “sugar alcohol.”
 It tastes more like sugar than stevia, and it’s also somewhat more expensive.
 However, it’s not calorie-free – xylitol has about 40% fewer calories than sugar.
 But it doesn’t raise our blood sugar the same way that normal sugar does, so it’s a safe substitute for diabetics.
 Xylitol has some other interesting properties, such as helping to prevent tooth decay and treating allergies and upper respiratory infections (usually used in nasal spray or gum form for this).
 While it’s quite safe, consumption of very large quantities can cause gas and/or diarrhea.
 Another promising sugar alcohol called erythritol has fewer calories than xylitol, the same health benefits, and less potential to disrupt the digestion.
 You may be able to find it at your health food store.
+Check out bestkratomcapsules.com review of white borneo and green malay to see the benefits of herbal dietry supplements for your healthy lifestyle.

 One other easy popsicle substitute is simply frozen berries.
 Blueberries are the most popsicle-like to me, and because they take longer to eat, you won’t eat a whole box at once.
 We always have some bags of frozen blueberries, raspberries, cherries, strawberries, and blackberries in our freezer.
 They are my daughter’s dessert of choice.